StatCan/egp-crn/docs/field_mapping_yaml_specifications.md

 You can validate a regular expression using this resource: https://regex101.com/.

 ##### Keyword: domain
-All regular expression parameters have been configured to accept the keyword: domain.
+All regular expression parameters have been configured to accept the keyword: (domain_{table}_{field}), where {table} and {field} are nrn dataset and field names.
-If detected, "domain" will be substituted with a list of domain values for the target field, joined by the regex "or" operator: "|".
+If detected, "domain_{table}_{field}" will be substituted with a list of domain values for the specified table and field, joined by the regex "or" operator: "|".
+The brackets will be maintained.

 Example:
-  strdirpre:
+  dirprefix:
-    fields: dirprefix
+    fields: strtypre
     functions:
       - function: regex_find
-        pattern: "\\b(domain)\\b"
+        pattern: "\\b(domain_strplaname_dirprefix)\\b"
         match_index: 0
         group_index: 0

   would be converted to:

-  strdirpre:
+  dirprefix:
-    fields: dirprefix
+    fields: strtypre
     functions:
       - function: regex_find
         pattern: "\\b(East|Est|Nord|North|Ouest|South|Sud|West)\\b"